joshHug/LeidenITP/labs/lab10.md

 ## Exercise 2: Sets (standard)

 In this exercise, you will practise with the use of sets.
+A set can be created the same way as a list only using curly brackets `{...}` instead of square brackets `[...]`.
+For example, the set with the integers 1 and 2 can be created as follows: `{1, 2}`. **Important note**, an empty set can not be created with curly brackets `{}` as that syntax is already reserved for empty dictionaries.
+However, similar to other datastructures such as lists and dictionaries it can be created using `set()` with no argument.
 Open exercise `sets.py`, follow the instructions and complete the functions.

 ## Recursive Functions